wteklabs/acs-cli/README.md

 # RETIRED

-Almost all of the useful features of this tool have now been incorporated into the new Azure CLI.
+Almost all of the useful features of this CLI have now been incorporated into the new Azure CLI.

+The exception to this is the automated configuration of demo content.
+This has been moved into http://github.com/Azure/acs-demos.

 This project is no longer maintained.

 ## Original README